How to Be a Good Nursing Student: 10 Ways

 9. Make Connections

 Take time to get to know your clinical instructors and professors.
 Introduce yourself to the charge nurse and manager during your clinical rotations.
-You never know when you’ll be applying to those very same units or need a letter of recommendation down the road.
+You never know when you’ll be applying to those very same units for externships or full-time jobs or need a letter of recommendation down the road.

 10. Ask Questions